adobebrick/adobebrick.github.io/_posts/2016-03-22-the-iron-golem.md

 <a href="http://s63.photobucket.com/user/anellas/media/IMG_4300.jpg.html" target="_blank"><img src="http://i63.photobucket.com/albums/h144/anellas/IMG_4300.jpg" border="0" alt="The Iron Golem minifigs 1 photo IMG_4300.jpg"/></a>

-The scene is a fairly simple one as well: a zombie shows up and Alex uses a Jack O’Lantern to summon an Iron Golem to dispatch the zombie.
+The scene is a fairly simple one as well: a zombie shows up and Alex uses a jack o’lantern to summon an Iron Golem to dispatch the zombie.
 The Iron Golem is underneath one of the larger plates, and the use of hinges allows him to appear to come up out of the ground when spawned.

 <a href="http://s63.photobucket.com/user/anellas/media/IMG_4302.jpg.html" target="_blank"><img src="http://i63.photobucket.com/albums/h144/anellas/IMG_4302.jpg" border="0" alt="hinged door photo IMG_4302.jpg"/></a>